UCDglobalchange/FARM/README.md

 #!/bin/bash -l
 # NOTE the -l flag!

-# If you need any help, please email FARM-hpc@ucdavis.edu
+# If you need any help, please email farm-hpc@ucdavis.edu

 # Name of the job - You'll probably want to customize this.
 #SBATCH --job-name=benchmark-test